Singhvishal003/Movie-Recommendation/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes
+Please fork the repository and submit a pull request with your changes.